Nantucket lightship basket: Construction

-Lightship Baskets are woven from the bottom to the top and start with a solid wooden base that has a groove cut around the outside.
-The base is carved, sanded, and polished then attached to the top of a solid wood mould.
+Lightship baskets are woven from the bottom to the top and start with a solid wooden base that has a groove cut around the outside.
+The base is carved, sanded, and polished then attached to the top of a solid wood mold.
 The attachment is usually done with a screw and plastic washer.
 The staves are then made either from pieces of rattan, or thin slats of wood.
 The staves are tapered at the top and soaked in water (rattan staves only require a brief dampening).
 The staves are then inserted into the groove cut into the base.
-An odd number of staves must always be used in order to allow the weaver to continue running down the basket, if an even number of staves were used the weaver would end up having to skip a stave.
+An odd number of staves must always be used to allow the weaver to continue running down the basket, if an even number of staves were used the weaver would end up having to skip a stave.
 Generally baskets contain between 31 and 51 staves (although many baskets contain more, or fewer) with the stave width being relative to the size of the basket.
-The staves are kept tight onto the mould with a thick rubber band.
+The staves are kept tight onto the mold with a thick rubber band.
 A long thin piece of rattan is used as the weaver.

 The weaver is placed into the groove on the base and runs around the basket going over-then-under every stave.
 Right-handed people tend to weave clockwise, whereas left-handed people tend to weave counter clockwise.
 At the beginning it is more difficult as the stave must be carefully pulled from the rubber band and re-inserted without damage.
 Most people tend to dampen the weaver as they work.
 When the weaver reaches the end it must be spliced, a process by which a new piece of weaver is woven over of the last piece and trimmed so as not to be visible.
 Once the weaving has passed the bottom curve of the basket the rubber band can be removed and weaving generally speeds up.
-Once the basket is fully woven it is removed from the mould.
+Once the basket is fully woven it is removed from the mold.

 The inner rim is sanded and polished as well as the outer rim.
 The inner rim fits inside the basket and the outer rim fits on the outside.
 Every third stave a brass escutcheon pin (basically a small nail) is driven through the outer rim, through the stave and into the inner rim.
 The tops of the staves are then all trimmed flush with the rim and a piece of rattan is used to lash the two together.
 As the lasher goes around another strip of rattan is used to cover the gap between the inner and outer rims.
 The lasher can go around twice to get a cross-lashed effect.